flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/ovhd/cargo-smoke.md

 ### AGENT TO FWD/AFT pb

 - Guarded and dark:
-    - No smke is detected.
+    - No smoke is detected.
 - Smoke:
     - Smoke is detected in the associated cargo compartment.
     - Associated with the following ECAM warning: